Understanding and Reaching Across Cultures

 Our God is a missionary God who created human beings in His image and for a relationship with Him.

 Jesus Christ came as the Word of God in human form to model God’s heart and His way of living.
 Through His death and resurrection, He paid the debt for our sins.
-He makes it possible for all who will believe to be transformed into ambassadors of God, initiating reconciliation with peoples of every tribe, nation, and language.
+God invites us to into His work of reconciliation with peoples of every tribe, nation, and language.

 We can better understand World Mission and how it relates to the Church and our lives by exploring the following;